 2. Lucas Synthetic Racing Gear Oil

 Lucas Oil Products were designed for the high demands of the racing world, and that performance translates to helping your vehicle every day.
 The additive package in Lucas gear oil is designed to cushion your rear-end gears, helping to absorb shock and abuse and protect them from your tough use.
 It resists being forced out from between the metal parts, even under high temperatures.
 Lucas says that its gear oil is the go-to for vehicles where other lubricants have failed.
 Meant for heavy-duty applications, it is also designed to work with limited-slip differentials.
-Lucas says it safely blends with other synthetic and conventional oils, so you don’t need to worry about what’s left after a fluid change.
+Lucas says it safely blends with other synthetic and conventional oils, so you don’t need to worry about what’s left after a rear differential fluid change.
 It won’t foam or break down, even with the toughest use.